Posture can make or break a beauty

 ~ John Robert Powers, Secrets of Poise, Personality, and Model Beauty

 You can be the most beautiful woman on earth but poor posture can destroy your appearance.
-Our mid-century beauty mentor, Mr. Powers, dedicates an entire chapter to the importance of good posture.
-But before we examine his lessons, let’s take a few minutes to discuss the impact of poor posture on our health.
+Our mid-century beauty mentor, Mr. Powers, dedicates an entire chapter to the importance of good posture in his book, Secrets of Poise, Personality, and Model Beauty.
+Since posture is important for health and beauty, let’s take a few minutes to discuss the impact of poor posture on our health.
 The truth of the matter is that our posture is indicative of our body’s core strength.

 Without proper alignment and strength in our core, our diaphragm is unable to do its job and our lungs are unable to fully expand so that our bodies and brains get the oxygen they need to fully function.
 If you’re feeling foggy-brained, your posture may be the culprit.

 If our upper back isn’t strong to counteract the constant forward motion of our arms (we don’t type or chop food behind us, after all), our shoulders slump forward and our chin starts to jut out.
 Our breasts sag and hang down by our waists instead of our chest where they belong.
 Sometimes it isn’t the bra but rather the posture that needs adjusting.

 And, with the advent of hand-held technology, people are developing a forward head thrust known as “tech neck” from looking down at their devices all day.
 In its mild form, tech neck makes us look like buzzards and causes headaches.
 Long term, though, it can cause severe damage to your spine.